VisionEval/VisionEval/docs/tutorials/verspm/Inputs_and_Parameters.md

 ### model_parameters.json

 This file contains global parameters for a particular model configuration that may be used by multiple modules.
 A more detailed description of the file and its structure can be found [here](https://github.com/gregorbj/VisionEval/blob/master/api/model_system_design.md#61-model-directory-structure).
+The source of the default $16/hr is per a Nov 2016 ODOT Report: ["The Value of Travel-Time: Estimates of the Hourly Value of Time for Vehicles in Oregon 2015"](https://www.oregon.gov/ODOT/Data/Documents/The-Value-of-Travel-Time-2015.pdf).

 The format of this file is as follows:

 ```json
 [